 In addition, the Scholarship Selection Panel only considers scholarship applications from candidates who have also received an unconditional offer of admission in the MIWM program from UQ.

-Typically, successful scholarship candidates possess an excellent academic record and several years of relevant professional experience.
-The IWC selection panel uses the following selection criteria when assessing scholarship applications:
+Typically, successful scholarships recipients possess an excellent academic record and several years of relevant professional experience.
+The Selection Panel uses the following selection criteria when assessing scholarship applications:

 - Academic record: an excellent academic record and a likelihood of success in further study.

-- Professional record: relevant employment experience, achievements, membership of professional bodies and professional references.
+- Professional and volunteering record: relevant employment or volunteering experience, achievements, membership of professional bodies and professional references.

-- Commitment to the whole-of-water cycle, integrated and interdisciplinary approaches to water management.
+- Commitment to promoting and driving the implementation of collaborative, whole-of-water-cycle, integrated and interdisciplinary approaches to water management.